Jennelle186/Sales-and-Inventory-System/README.md

 This project was created using ReactJS with Material-UI as its main library for the design.
 Firebase was then used as its backend.
 A google drive link is also available for the step-by-step instructions with pictures on how to deploy the system.
 You may go to this link: https://drive.google.com/file/d/1WOHd12aIlEatNaarHFP91bU62LfvB2gr/view?usp=sharing

+## What to Install

+You may need to install Visual Studio Code if you do not have it installed in your computer.
+You may download it here: https://code.visualstudio.com/download

 ## Available Scripts

 In the project directory, you can run: